How Much Liability Coverage Should Drivers Purchase?

 The scenario above perfectly illustrates why it’s so important to buy a sufficient amount of liability coverage – both to protect your assets, and to adequately compensate people whose lives were turned upside down by an accident there was no fault of her own.
 Even if you don’t want all the optional bells and whistles of a truly comprehensive policy (such as comprehensive and collision coverage, roadside assistance, and more), you should still talk to your insurance agent about what the appropriate amount of liability coverage is for you.
 They will be more than happy to sit down with you, analyze your liquid assets, and help you decide on a number that can give you some financial peace of mind.

 We hope this article was helpful for any driver that wasn’t 100% sure about how their liability coverage worked before they started reading this page.
 We know that a lot of what you’ve read so far may seem a little heavy-handed, but nobody plans on getting into a serious accident.
 And they certainly never plan on being deemed at fault.
-But because you can never plan for the future, you need to get the best deal on your liability coverage from a top rated insurance agency in your area.
-And if you enter your ZIP code end of the quote generator below, we’ll show you exactly how to find it.
+But because you can never plan for the future, you need to get the best deal on your liability coverage from a top-rated insurance agency in your area.
+And if you enter your ZIP code into our FREE quote generator, we’ll show you exactly how to find it.